-Featuring person-centered programming, a strong clinical and behavioral health presence in our communities, and even complimentary furniture for residents who need it, we provide important value to our residents on Minnesota CADI and Elderly Waiver programs.
+Featuring person-centered programming, a strong clinical and behavioral health presence in our communities, and even complimentary furniture for residents who need it, we provide important value to our residents on Minnesota CADI and BI Waiver.
 By deepening our relationships with local case managers, offering them continuing education opportunities and supporting their important work, we provide a wonderful place for their clients to call home.
 We offer the assistance needed to make the process of choosing the right living option as easy as possible.

 CASE MANAGERS – Schedule a Tour or Presentation Today!

-CADI & Elderly Waivers
+CADI & BI Waivers

 Our care team professionals will perform a complete assessment to determine the level of need and work directly with case managers on your behalf to ensure your paperwork gets processed appropriately and costs are finalized and approved.